About

 For an immersive history experience akin to stepping back in time, visit the Boise Basin Museum.
 You'll swear you're back during the 1860s Idaho City gold rush!

-Idaho City was Idahos' largest city during this era, with amenities like an opera, theaters, breweries, and bowling alleys.
+Idaho City was state's largest city during this era, with amenities like an opera, theaters, breweries, and bowling alleys.

-Originally constructed as the Idaho City Post Office after the devastating fire of May 1867, this building was erected in just twenty-nine days.
+Originally the Idaho City Post Office, it was erected 29 days after the devastating fire of May 1867.
 The locally-made red bricks, sourced west of Elk Creek, add to its historical charm.
 More than a mere post office, it was a central hub in the pioneer town.

-Postmaster James Pinney, who resided within, also sold a curious mix of items, including books, musical instruments, pistols, and toys, and even operated a circulating library.
+Postmaster James Pinney, who resided within, also sold a curious mix of items.
+These included books, musical instruments, pistols, and toys.
+He even operated a circulating library.

-After Pinney's resignation in 1872, this versatile building transformed over the years, housing a meat market and the Idaho World newspaper before serving as a post office until 1910.
+After Pinney's resignation in 1872, this versatile building transformed over the years.
+It housed a meat market, the Idaho World newspaper, and then again as a post office until 1910.

-In 1953, it was deeded to the city for a mere $10 and other considerations, marking the beginning of its new life as a museum.
+In 1953, it was deeded to the city for a mere $10, ushering in its new life as a museum.
 It was officially opened in 1958 during the Gold Rush Days.
 The major restoration in the 1970s using historical photos ensured the building's return to its original glory.

-The museum narrates the history of Idaho City and serves as a bridge connecting Grand Valley visitors to the spirited days of the gold rush.
+The museum narrates the history of Idaho City, connecting Grand Valley visitors to the spirited days of the gold rush.

 Fun Facts & Cool Features